fev-bench: A Realistic Benchmark for Time Series Forecasting: Results

-\textbf{Model failures.} If a model fails to produce a forecast on certain tasks (e.g., due to exceeding the 6 hour runtime limit or encountering an internal error), we replace its performance with the score of the Seasonal Naive baseline.
+\textbf{Model failures.} If a model fails to produce a forecast on certain tasks (e.g., due to crashing), we replace its performance with the score of the Seasonal Naive baseline.